EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 - K-Means on the x-axis of the data that is rotated using eigenvectors with the standard 2-norm.
 - K-Medoids on the translated and rotated data using Dynamic Time Warping.

 We then align the (arbitrary) labels of each method to minimize the elements which are labeled differently by the methods.
-The final result is:
+The final centers are:

 ```
+Center Index Congruent Label:  2
+Mean Straight Line Velocity: 1.8504304990846459

 Center Index Congruent Label:  1
-Mean Straight Line Velocity: 0.5817308225635153

-Center Index Congruent Label:  3
-Mean Straight Line Velocity: 2.2141501989892225

-Center Index Congruent Label:  2
-Mean Straight Line Velocity: 1.831724451074591
+Mean Straight Line Velocity: 0.6805590579486639

 Center Index Congruent Label:  0
-Mean Straight Line Velocity: 1.1861126611941628
+Mean Straight Line Velocity: 1.8684070122829306

 ```

 Given a new path, we can classify it by comparing it to the computed centers for each method.
 This process is very fast, as we only need to compare the new path to the cluster centers as opposed to the whole database.